neutron-org/rate-limiter-contract/README.md

 To determine if a packet should be rate limited, we need:

-* Channel: The channel on the Osmosis side: `packet.SourceChannel` for sends, and `packet.DestinationChannel` for receives.
+* Channel: The channel on the Neutron side: `packet.SourceChannel` for sends, and `packet.DestinationChannel` for receives.
-* Denom: The denom of the token being transferred as known on the Osmosis side (more on that below)
+* Denom: The denom of the token being transferred as known on the Neutron side (more on that below)
 * Channel Value: The total value of the channel denominated in `Denom` (i.e.: channel-17 is worth 10k osmo).
 * Funds: the amount being transferred